 With the table finally in place, it was time to bring up all my old high-school days sewing gear.

 What a jumbled mess!
-But I’ll gradually replace old thread with new and pick up a few other things for my needs today.
+But I’ll gradually replace old with new sewing thread and pick up a few other sewing supplies for my needs.

-It’s going to be so nice to finally find this kind of gear in a well organized space!
+It’s going to be so nice to finally find sewing supplies in a well-organized sewing workstation!

 I also recently took a super spontaneous trip to Hobby Lobby in the states with my friend Susan.